WHAT IS OSTEOPATHY?

 Modern Osteopaths continue to use A.T.
 Still's principles combined with new developments in the understanding of health, science and medicine.
 They use a variety of manual treatment techniques and health advice to address dysfunction and to support the body’s own repair and self-regulating systems.

-There are no specific repeatable treatment protocols, rather, in the assessment and management of a patient the Osteopath recognises that each patient’s health is unique and is the result of interactions between the individual’s physical and environmental factors.
+There are no specific repeatable treatment protocols, rather, in the assessment and management of a patient the Osteopath recognises that each patient’s health is unique and is the result of interactions between the individual’s physical, psychological and environmental factors.